byterubpay/byterub-site/_posts/2018-03-12-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-03-12.md

 **\<sarang>** There hasn't been much activity regarding it anyway
 **\<sarang>** Not a huge rush.
 I write them in advance to allow for discussion if needed
 **\<sarang>** How about suraeNoether?
 Your turn
 **\<suraeNoether>** 4) Stuff I've been working on.
-Multisig paper, formal documentation work for monero, and a formal description of EABE attacks.
+Multisig paper, formal documentation work for byterub, and a formal description of EABE attacks.
 **\<suraeNoether>** For the multisig paper, I just received notes from sarang and I'll be composing a draft for review by someone outside of MRL.
 **\<sarang>** suraeNoether: I'll have remaining notes added to your doc this afternoon
 **\<suraeNoether>** right now I need to copy-paste some intro/notation stuff from a previous version of the paper, fix some references, stuff like that, and then take sarang's changes into account
 **\<suraeNoether>** great thanks
 **\<suraeNoether>** Once the document is a little less ugly, i'll link to it again
 **\<sarang>** Now on to MAGIC per the agenda?
-**\<suraeNoether>** I've been attempting to write up a formal description of the statement being proven in a given monero ringCT authentication, for two reasons.
+**\<suraeNoether>** I've been attempting to write up a formal description of the statement being proven in a given byterub ringCT authentication, for two reasons.
 For one thing, I think that our approach for threshold multisig could be generalizable in a way that may make it fun to publish.
 But I'm not sure if this description has appeared before in the literature, so I'm looking around and contacting some folks
 **\<suraeNoether>** For another reason, because I haven't seen it written out explicitly before.
 **\<suraeNoether>** And the EABE attack is concerning enough to me to be writing up some statistical arguments about churn (sgp\_[m] ping)
 **\<suraeNoether>** i'll be linking all these documents in the next week